curtisalexander/timer/README.md

 # timer

 Demonstration of a simple, command line timer in Python.
-Makes use of a thread pool and priority queues.
+Makes use of a [thread pool](https://docs.python.org/3/library/concurrent.futures.html) and a [priority que](https://docs.python.org/3/library/queue.html).

 ## Use